the-events-calendar/tribe-common/readme.txt

 = [4.6] 2017-09-25 =

 * Feature - Add support for create, update, and delete REST endpoints
+* Language - 1 new strings added, 24 updated, 1 fuzzied, and 0 obsoleted

 = [4.5.13] 2017-09-20 =